+Students who are unable to complete the volunteer hours can inquire about a waiver in the Financial Aid Office.
 Students who fail to meet the renewal criteria may complete an appeal to regain their scholarship eligibility with the Financial Aid Office.
 Appeals will be reviewed by a committee, which will determine appeal status.